How Much Does Stem Cell Therapy for Knee Pain Cost?

 Knee stem cell therapy pricing spreads as wide as it does because the protocols themselves are genuinely different.
 A single BMAC injection for mild knee OA and a bilateral high-dose MSC protocol for advanced cartilage damage are not the same treatment — and they shouldn't cost the same.
 The biggest price drivers are cell type, how many joints you're treating, and whether the clinic uses imaging guidance to place the injection accurately.

-| Cost Factor | Price Impact |
+| Cost Factor | Impact on Price |

 |---|---|